planetfederal/workshops/tutorials/osm-routing/src/index.rst

 SQL View
 ^^^^^^^^

-We will be creating two layers in GeoServer: ``shortest_path``, which finds the route between two vertices in our routing network and returns a list of features representing that route; ``nearest_vertex``, which finds the nearest vertext to any point in our dataset.
+We will be creating two layers in GeoServer: ``shortest_path``, which finds the route between two vertices in our routing network and returns a list of features representing that route; ``nearest_vertex``, which finds the nearest vertex to any point in our dataset.
 Our application will let the user select a point on the map and will translate it into a vertex which can be used as the source or target in our route generation layer.

 Configure a new SQL View named ``shortest_path`` with the following SQL query: